Brayden Bushby, convicted in trailer-hitch death of Indigenous woman, sentenced to 8 years in prison | CBC News

-Brayden Bushby, convicted in trailer-hitch death of Indigenous woman, sentenced to 8 years in prison
+Brayden Bushby, convicted in trailer-hitch death of Indigenous woman, sentenced to 8 years prison term

 Barbara Kentner, 34, of Wabigoon Lake First Nation died on July 4, 2017, in Thunder Bay